phev-remote/phevctl/README.md

 ## Registering your device

 As in with the official app the device needs to be registered with the car.

+Firstly put your car into registration mode instructions [here](https://www.mitsubishi-motors.com/en/products/outlander_phev/app/remote/jizen.html)

-To do this issue the following command.
+Then issue the following command.
 ```
 docker run papawattu/phevctl register
 ```